metio/terraform-provider-k8s/docs/data-sources/pkg_crossplane_io_configuration_revision_v1_manifest.md

 page_title: "k8s_pkg_crossplane_io_configuration_revision_v1_manifest Data Source - terraform-provider-k8s"
 subcategory: "pkg.crossplane.io"
 description: |-
-  A ConfigurationRevision that has been added to Crossplane.
+  A ConfigurationRevision represents a revision of a Configuration.
+Crossplanecreates new revisions when there are changes to a Configuration.Crossplane creates and manages ConfigurationRevision.
+Don't directly editConfigurationRevisions.
 ---

 # k8s_pkg_crossplane_io_configuration_revision_v1_manifest (Data Source)

-A ConfigurationRevision that has been added to Crossplane.
+A ConfigurationRevision represents a revision of a Configuration.
+Crossplanecreates new revisions when there are changes to a Configuration.Crossplane creates and manages ConfigurationRevision.
+Don't directly editConfigurationRevisions.

 ## Example Usage